Scuba Diving Gran Canaria: boat dives on the southwest coast

 Airport transport for your holiday to Gran Canaria

-To arrive at your accommodation from the airport, you can either book private transport or take the public bus.
-Or you can rent a car at the airport.
+To arrive at your accommodation from the airport, you can either book private transport or shared transport from the airport in Gran Canaria (ad) or take the public bus.
+You can also rent a car at the airport, click here to find a good rental car deal in Gran Canaria (ad).
 If you like to take the public bus, the price is about €5,- p.p. to Arguineguín.
 Keep in mind that you might have to wait a while, for current information check out the website of the local bus company Global here.
-You can also book a private airport transfer to your hotel on Gran Canaria in advance, the price is around €50,-
+You can also book a private airport transfer to your hotel on Gran Canaria in advance (ad), the price is around €50,-

 Powered by GetYourGuide